Indigenous Community Agreements

 We believe that learning from and with Indigenous Peoples is key in progressing the way we think and act to build mutual trust and respect with Indigenous Peoples.

-Part of Suncor’s Journey of Reconciliation is to partner with Indigenous businesses and communities through unique partnerships such as Thebacha (our East Tank Farm Development) and long-term agreements with Indigenous communities in the Regional Municipality of Wood Buffalo (RMWB).
+Part of Suncor’s Journey of Reconciliation is to partner with Indigenous businesses and communities through unique partnerships such as Thebacha (our East Tank Farm Development partnership with two First Nations), Astisiy (our Northern Courier Pipeline partnership with five First Nations and three Métis communities), and long-term agreements with Indigenous communities in the Regional Municipality of Wood Buffalo (RMWB).

 Since 2016, agreements that guide Suncor and the Indigenous communities as they work together have been signed with several First Nations and Métis communities in the RMWB.

-The agreements, which span multiple decades, outline environmental and regulatory matters—including how Suncor’s operations effect a community’s traditional and cultural rights—and provide direction on business opportunities, and employment and training matters.
+The agreements, which span multiple decades, outline environmental and regulatory matters—including how Suncor’s operations affect a community’s traditional and cultural rights—and provide direction on business opportunities, and employment and training matters.

 Working committees—consisting of both Suncor and community representatives—carry out the day-to-day activities and ensure the agreements are successfully implemented.

 Conklin Métis Local 193 (Conklin), once known as Nakewin—a Cree word that means “stopping place,” is a northern and rural hamlet in the Regional Municipality of Wood Buffalo.
 The community is situated approximately 155 kilometres southeast of Fort McMurray and consists primarily of Métis people.
 Astoundingly, the descendants of the original founding families that trace back to the late 1700s remain in the Conklin area.